 Horsetail is a vascular plant that reproduces by spores rather than seeds.
 It is found in sandy soils and is cooked and eaten in Japan.

 Hydrolyzed soy protein (glycine soja) is derived from soybeans and broken down by water to form a complex with copper to produce copper peptides.
+GMO-free.
+The soy proteins used in making our products are not genetically modified.
 See copper peptides.

 Lactic acid is an alpha hydroxy acid extracted from milk.
 Read about alpha hydroxy acids.